PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 Then, in a browser, go to 192.168.1.10 to see the webapp.
 Login is admin, (ask) The webapp allows you to control the arm, and record sequences.

+## Using the default Kinova arm controls
+Plug a controller into the micro-usb port, and turn the kinova arm on.

 ## Connecting to Jackal over SSH
 Follow the steps in the Jackal + unb007 manuals for setting up the ip of cpr-j100-0574.